• Nothing Found

 From the airport

-The best way to travel to and from the airports in Rome is via a private Rome Airport taxi.
+The best way to travel to and from the airports in Rome is via a private Rome Airport transfer.
 These services are specifically designed for travelers and are the most reliable.
-Private transfer providers pick you up inside the airport and offer trained English-speaking drivers, speedy door-to-door rides, and flight monitoring.
+Private transfer providers like Welcome Pickups offer meet-and-greet services inside the airport with trained English-speaking drivers, speedy door-to-door rides, and flight monitoring.

-Alternatively, using Uber at Rome’s airports is possible, but pickup locations are subject to change and depend on the driver.
+Can you use Uber in Rome when traveling from the airport?
+You certainly can, but keep in mind that pickup locations are subject to change and depend on the driver.
 So, you may end up walking quite far to reach your designated pickup spot.

-Plus, not only are prices much higher than regular taxis, but Uber also applies surge pricing during periods of high demand.
+Also, not only are prices much higher than regular Rome taxis, but Uber applies surge pricing during periods of high demand.
 This means you’ll pay even more during peak season, weekends, and public holidays.

-It’s also important to note that you may be approached by drivers at the airport offering “cheap rides”.
+It’s also important to note that you may be approached by drivers at the airport offering “cheap rides.”
 You should never accept these offers, as the drivers are usually unlicensed.
-Instead, head to the official taxi rank or book through a trustworthy provider.
+Instead, head to the official taxi stands outside the Arrival Halls at Terminal 1 and 3.

 Getting around the city